GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 - Enemy Buffs

 The most important boons to look for on the enemy are resistance, protection, aegis, and stability.
 Unless you can rip the boon, save your condition burst for after they lose resistance or power burst after they lose protection.
-Wait till stability ends to CC the target unless you want to remove stacks the hard way.
+Wait until stability ends to CC the target or they will ignore.
 Aegis will block the next attack so remove it with something fast and low investment then go for a bigger attack.

 Seeing the exact capture progress of the node you are nearest is useful in close fights where each tick matters and managing the capture progress can be timed delicately.